FreakyMithril/generator-uamithril-web-starter/readme.md

 -----------------------------------------------

-If you changed some dependencies, or updated it, - please, manually update with 'Tilde Dependencies' package.json If have issues after update, Use:
+If you changed some dependencies, or updated it, - please, manually update package.json If have issues after update, Use:
 ```
 npm cache clean